 In front of the pelvis and extending upward, the muscles of the abdomen play a large role in maintaining posture and supporting the spine.
 They also protect the organs situated underneath them.
-These muscles also compress the organs underneath it to help with bodily functions such as coughing, urination, defecation, sneezing, and vomiting.
+These muscles also compress the organs underneath them to help with bodily functions such as coughing, urination, defecation, sneezing, and vomiting.

 The muscles that make up the abdominal wall are the external oblique, internal oblique, rectus abdominis, and the transverse abdominis.
 These muscles are covered by a crisscrossing pattern of tissue.
 Together, these whitish connective tissues make a covering known as the rectus sheath.

-The rectus sheath has two layers: the camper’s fascia and the scarpa’s fascia.
+The rectus sheath has two layers: the Camper’s fascia and the Scarpa’s fascia.
 Both are made up of adipose tissue, otherwise known as fat.
 The abdominal area is a common place for fat to accumulate.

-In the back of the torso, the latissimus dorsi is a large rectangular muscle that extends from the lower back near the top of the pelvis to near the shoulder.
+In the back of the torso, the latissimus dorsi is a large, rectangular muscle that extends from the lower back near the top of the pelvis to near the shoulder.
 Its primary role is in arm movement, but it also assists in moving the spine.

 Below the latissimus dorsi is the gluteus maximus, the muscle that gives the buttocks their shape.
 This muscle’s large size is due to fact that it plays an important role in standing upright, walking, and running by extending the thigh.
 It partially covers the gluteus medius, a smaller muscle that pulls the thigh in.

 Other muscles close to the skin that affect leg movement include: